The Cathode Ray Tube site

 Vladimir Kosma Zworykin

-The electronic eye
+The first page, the electronic eye

 Farnsworth Image dissector